SseEpIdEh/Machine-Vision-adjusting-the-PC-volume-/README.md

 **Features:**

-Tracks hand movements using the webcam
+Track hand movements using the webcam

-Calculates the length of a line drawn between two landmarks on the hand
+Calculate the length of a line drawn between two landmarks on the hand

-Maps the length to the system volume range
+Map the length to the system volume range

-Displays the volume percentage on the video frame
+Display the volume percentage on the video frame

-Visualizes the volume level using filled rectangles
+Visualize the volume level using filled rectangles

-Offers a real-time interactive volume control experience
+Offer a real-time interactive volume control experience

 **Prerequisites:**